WintersDeep/cv-ctf/spoilers-and-code/docs/design/flag4.md

 - As the strings are infused into the whole program text, you can only really process them by taking the whole binary (you can't just isolate the relvant data very easily).
 - Altering the program (even by software breakpoint) no longer just runs the risk of breaking the [memory integrity](#memory-integrity) mechanism; you might also break the strings in the binary (note it is entirely possible that a byte in code used to decode one string is used as an XOR component whilst decoding another one).
 - Its often easier to just place a break point at the end of a strings decoding process to see what comes out, but this leads you into a risk of placing a software breakpoint and running afoul of the integrity checking mechanism, or me deciding to randomly bury some very important business logic in the middle of that process.
 - No two builds are the same.
-Its very hard to tell if a string changed between builds because the instructions are variable and the memory components that they use.
+Its very hard to tell if a string changed between builds because the instructions are variable as are the memory components that they use.

 However this is fairly easy to side-setp with hardware breakpoints.
 It just helps protect using strings to isolate program logic.

 ## Sensitive Strings

-Sensitive strings protect secrets, the flag and password.
+Sensitive strings protect secrets; the flag and password.
 They build off the  [memory integrity](#memory-integrity) and [protected strings](#protected-strings) systems.
-You'll want to understand those first.
+So you'll want to understand those first.

-Read that... good.
 Sensitive strings are basically built by combining the two.

 1. The protected string system is used to protect a binary sequence rather than an ASCII string.
 1. The current memory integrity checksum is used to seed a random number generator (merseene twister).
 1. Each byte in the binary sequence is XOR'd against the output of the random number generator until a NUL byte is encountered.
 The result is the protected secret.

 This is useful because anyone could theoretically decode the binary sequence, but it is meaningless without also knowing the correct PRNG seed.
 This is a weak cryptographic key, and one statergy might be to manually decode the XOR sequence and then brute forcing the PRNG seed (although I would note; the PRNG implementation might not be strictly to the book so YMMV if you don't faithfully reimplement the PRNG implementation).
+Brute forcing isn't even really required, you just need to know the hash initialisation value and how many times to iterate the hash algorithm to land on the correct seed value.

 When checking the password each byte is checked independently as its XOR decoded (meaning a single decoded character is held in memory at any time).
-If you ever tampered with memory and this was spotted - the random number generator is going to generate the wrong seqeunce and the XOR decode is going to be wild (in most cases the resulting "password" isn't even typeable).
+If you ever tampered with memory and this corrupted the memory integrity hash - the random number generator is going to generate the wrong seqeunce and the XOR decode is going to be wild (in most cases the resulting "password" isn't even typeable).

-It is possible, given the nature of random numbers, that with broken integrity you generate a sequence that is typeable, and maybe you use the debugger to set this (or you just get lucky and happened to enter that exact password - consider buying a lottery ticket).
+It is possible, given the nature of random numbers, that with broken integrity seed. you still generate a sequence that is typeable, and maybe you use the debugger to step over the password check (or you just get lucky and happened to enter that exact "wrong" password - consider buying a lottery ticket).
 In this specific case the password will be accepted.
-However, when the flag string is decoded the same method is used and will generate the wrong flag.
-To protect against the software emitting this (as if it were the correct flag, thus possibly causing confusion) the flag is first ran through the same integrity method used for virtual memory (using the current integrity hash as salt) to generate a hash, this is compared against the flags known hash.
+However, when the flag string is decoded the same method is used "sensitive string" protection mechanism is used and will generate the wrong flag.
+To protect against the software emitting this (as if it were the correct flag, thus possibly causing confusion) the flag is first ran through the same hashing method used for memory integrity checking (using the current integrity hash as salt), this is compared against the flags known hash.
 It is astronimally improbable this hash will match the generated password given the wrong seed values, and in this very specific case the binary will tell you that you broke integrity, and that the flag it generated is not valid.

 # The framework of a solution